I appreciate boldness to stand against wishy-washy churches. But I also think it’s important to ask some additional questions.

-I recently preached a sermon series on revival.
-Bryan and Katie Torwalt led worship during one of the messages and Kim Walker Smith during another one.
+I preached a sermon series on revival in 2020.
+Bryan and Katie Torwalt led worship remotely during one of the messages and Kim Walker Smith during another one.
 To view the controversial services that sparked this article, click here and here.
 Then let us know your thoughts.
 Were the services God-honoring?
 Were the lyrics theologically sound?
 Were the messages biblically accurate?
 Could there be abundant fruit?
+(Listen to my interview with Kim Walker Smith here.)

-Just for reference sake, I use the MacArthur Study Bible, read the Puritans, and love any preaching from Lloyd-Jones, Spurgeon, and the like, so make sure to watch my video here to better understand my position versus just reading this alone.
-I’m not endorsing and promoting Bethel, for example.
-I have concerns too.
+Just for reference sake, I use the MacArthur Study Bible, read the Puritans, and love any preaching from Lloyd-Jones, Spurgeon, and the like.
+I’m not endorsing and promoting Bethel, etc. I have concerns too.
 I understand that playing a church’s music (in a sense) is viewed as promoting them.
 I get that, but there is a huge difference between direct promotion and indirect promotion because we have to legally acknowledge the source of the songs for licensing reasons.

 With that said, I’ve put forth a few questions and answers that may offer clarity:

 1. How inconsistent should a group be before we completely discontinue their worship?
-Should we also eliminate songs from Elevation Worship, Hillsong, and a few others because we disagree with some of what their pastors teach?
-Yes and no. It all depends on the severity of their error.
+Should we eliminate all songs because we disagree with some of what their pastors teach?
+Yes and no. What if the worship leaders are solid in their walk with the Lord?
+It all depends on the severity of their error.
 Some people draw the line in the sand much quicker in regard to removing their music, while others are not there yet.
-This is what is happening here—many are not prepared to draw that line yet.

 2. Have I done my due diligence in investigating these bands?
 The problem is that there are many conflicting reports.
 I know people who attend Bethel, and they say the complete opposite of those who condemn it.
 For example, Bethel’s leadership condemns grave-sucking here, but people still say that they teach it.
 Yes, I have seen the picture of lead pastor Bill Johnson’s wife near a grave, but pictures don’t always tell the whole story.
 You wouldn’t believe the amount of heresy hunters I heard from when I released this picture.

 But, with that said, I have also heard Bill Johnson say things that he needs to clarify.
-I talked to Bethel Communications for over an hour several months ago.
-They said they were releasing short clips explaining the controversies, so I sent the following email to Bethel fairly recently.
-I have not heard back, but I’m giving them the benefit of the doubt because of the COVID-19 crisis:
+I talked to Bethel Communications for over an hour in 2019.
+They said they were releasing short clips explaining the controversies, and they have finally begun that process here.

 I stand in awe of how many famous conservative pastors quote George Whitefield yet fail to acknowledge the oddities that happened under his preaching.
 The same is true of Jonathan Edwards and others who ushered in great moves of the Spirit.
 Now, with that said, I am not validating questionable ministries.
 I have similar concerns as many of the critics, but it is interesting that those mocking are often the same people who would (and do) mock a genuine move of God’s Spirit.
 I’m hoping that this article sparks dialogue within the controversial bands and a movement to revisit theology is sparked.